Vintage Guitar: Chapter Two

 Gibson SG

-The SG (short for "solid guitar") was born in 1961 as a result of a major model change of the Les Paul.
-Although the model has undergone numerous specification changes, it is one of Gibson's masterpieces that has captivated many musicians, including Pete Townsend, Angus Young, Tony Iommi, George Harrison, and Eric Clapton, without diminishing its appeal.
+The SG (short for Solid Guitar) was born in 1961 following a major redesign of the Les Paul.
+Although the model has undergone numerous specification changes over the years, its appeal has never waned.
+It is one of Gibson’s masterpieces that has captivated countless musicians, including Pete Townshend, Angus Young, Tony Iommi, George Harrison, and Eric Clapton.

 Gibson Flying V